Hong Kong policeman stabbed in 'lone wolf' attack, says security chief - KION546

 When a 29-year-old was sentenced earlier this year in relation to that haul, the judge said he “came close to declaring war” on society, local newspaper the South China Morning Post reported.
 Hong Kong is a city with little violent crime and few safeguards against terror attacks — there are no security checks in subways or malls, for instance.

 In a polarized climate, some are skeptical of how real the threat of terrorism is.
-To many, the separation of powers between police and government is being becoming blurred — the new secretary of security, for instance, was the former police commissioner.
+To many, the separation of powers between police and government is being becoming blurred.

 Others believe there could be legitimate cause for concern that copycat attacks could inflame tensions that spiral into a larger threat.

-Note: This story has been updated with comments from Hong Kong Chief Secretary for Administration John Lee, made available to CNN after publication.
-CNN’s Jenni Marsh and Jessie Yeung contributed to this report How to get help: In Hong Kong, call +852 2896 0000 for The Samaritans or +852 2382 0000 for Suicide Prevention Services.
-In the US, call the National Suicide Prevention Lifeline at 1-800-273-8255.
-The International Association for Suicide Prevention and Befrienders Worldwide also provide contact information for crisis centers around the world.